5AMLD Explained - How new EU regulations impact One4all Gift Cards

 Introducing the Chip & PIN One4all Gift Card for Businesses

 Corporate clients wishing to reward their staff with a gift card worth more than €150 will soon be able to do so with the new Chip & PIN One4all Gift Card.
-Available from Q1 2020, this new product will offer increased security and a maximum value of €500.
+This new product will offer increased security and a maximum value of €500.
 There will be no restrictions when spending this card, in-store or online, following a brief ID verification process.

 Find out more